skmin-lab/unixmd/docs/source/objects/mqc/main.rst

 PyUNIxMD mainly targeted on MQC, and whole dynamics implemented in current version of PyUNIxMD are subclass of MQC class.
 In the MQC class, there are functions for update classical properties of nuclear.
-MQC methods implemented in UNI-xMD are listed in the following.
+MQC methods implemented in PyUNIxMD are listed in the following.

 .. toctree::
     :glob: